 I’m astonished that few people I’ve spoken to seem to notice these errant r’s, or, when the mistake is pointed out, care.
 But I do, which is, I suppose one of the burdens that we sad scholars of linguistics carry.
 For years I’ve struggled to answer the question ‘what’s the use of linguistics’ at cocktail parties, and I’m beginning to think that it’s to keep dentists in business.

-Now, if I’ve sparked your interest in linguistics, have a look at my latest novel The Sunset Assassin, which has no pirates in it whatsoever and actually has nothing to do with linguistics.
+Now, if I’ve sparked your interest in linguistics, have a look at my latest novel The True History of Jude, which has no pirates in it whatsoever.

 Have a look at this very insightful interview with my Sydney writing buddy Sarah Bourne, author of Never Laugh at Shadows and Two Lives.